-Freshbooks offers 3 pricing plans - Lite, Plus, and Premium.
+FreshBooks offers three pricing plans - Lite, Plus, and Premium.
 The Lite plan is just $6 a month, the Plus plan is $10 a month, and the premium plan is just $20 a month.
-This is as good as it gets when it comes to pricing.
+It is as good as it gets when it comes to pricing.
 However, most businesses are going to have to use the Premium plan due to the features it provides.

-The Lite plan only allows for 5 billings, and the Plus plan only allows for 50 client billings.
-This is not enough for most businesses, which will need to upgrade to the premium package with 500 client billings.
+The Lite plan only allows for five billings, and the Plus plan only allows for 50 client billings.
+It is not enough for most businesses, which will need to upgrade to the premium package with 500 client billings.
 Custom plans are available for those who have more than 500 clients.
-The premium plan does not seem to contain any more additional features than the Plus plan.
+The Premium plan does not seem to contain any more additional features than the Plus plan.

-There are some negative reviews of Freshbooks on sites such as Trustpilot.
-This is due to the forced upgrade to a new version of Freshbooks.
+There are some negative reviews of FreshBooks on sites such as Trustpilot.
+The most common note is related to the forced upgrade to a new version of FreshBooks.
 Anytime an accounting company upgrades its services, it invariably results in a lot of dissatisfied customers.
-This is where most of the negative complaints are coming from.
-Freshbooks has stellar ratings on GetApp and Capterra.
+Still, FreshBooks has stellar ratings on GetApp and Capterra.

-Sage Business Cloud Accounting (not Sage 50, an entirely separate solution) is one of the most sophisticated accounting platforms on the market.
-Sage Business Cloud operates as a fully functioning accounting system, inclusive of general ledger, A/P, A/R, and payroll.
-Sage predates Intuit as one of the biggest accounting solutions providers in the world and has made a fantastic product with Sage 50.
+Sage Business Cloud Accounting (not Sage 50, an entirely different solution) is one of the most sophisticated accounting platforms on the market.
+Sage Business Cloud operates as a fully functioning accounting system, including general ledger, A/P, A/R, and payroll.
+Sage predates Intuit as one of the biggest accounting solutions providers in the world and has made a fantastic product with Sage Business Cloud Accounting.
 Unlike other platforms, Sage is getting better, not worse, with time.